Space technology monitors heavy mining machines

 Several space technology spin-offs improved final solution

-In addition to the satellite modem, Verhardt improved his system by incorporating space technology transfers from other start-up companies located at ESA's Business Incubation Centre.
+In addition to the satellite modem, Verhardt improved his system by incorporating space technology transfers from other start-up companies located at ESA's Business Incubator at ESTEC.

 The company EATOPS specialises in providing advanced tools and systems to monitor remote gas and oil offshore.
 It contributed to EstrellaSat's service with its RIVOPS product, an advanced graphical user interface system that provides an intelligent and easy overview of a large number of monitored parameters.

-The Dutch company 'emxys', which develops intelligent-textile products for health monitoring of athletes, provided their 'trainGrid' technology, an intelligent shirt that can monitor the health of machine operators, improving their safety.
+The Dutch company 'emxys' that develops intelligent-textile products for health monitoring of athletes, provided their 'trainGrid' technology, an intelligent shirt that can monitor the health of machine operators, improving their safety.

-Finally, the company 'bliin', which develops a mobile and online social network for users to share information, added with their technology handheld location devices to the EstrellaSat system.
+Finally, the company 'bliin' that develops a mobile and online social network for users to share information, added with their technology handheld location devices to the EstrellaSat system.

-ESA expertise supports spin-offs at Business Incubation Centre
+ESA expertise supports spin-offs at ESTEC’s Business Incubator

 "We support start-up companies that have specific business ideas and would like to apply space technology to other products on Earth," says Bruno Naulais, European Space Business Incubators Network Manager.